neos/neos-development-collection/Neos.Neos/Documentation/References/NodeTypeDefinition.rst

     Preview icons are by default bit bigger.
 We scale them to the doubled size.
     It is also possible to adjust the scaling by the previewIconSize setting.
-    Like the icon it can be a Fontawesome icon name or an SVG Asset Resource URL.
+    It can be a Fontawesome icon name or an SVG Asset Resource URL like the icon.

     ``previewIconSize``
     The previewIconSize setting defines the size of the previewIcon.
 By default the previewIcon has the size "2x".